Charlton Hayes

-Charlton Hayes is a mixed-use development and civil parish in the South Gloucestershire district, in the ceremonial county of Gloucestershire, England.
-It is located on land north of the old Filton Airfield and is a new extension to Patchway.
+Charlton Hayes is a mixed-use development and civil parish in the South Gloucestershire district of Gloucestershire, England.
+Part of the suburban North Fringe of Bristol, it is located 5 mile north of Bristol city centre on land north of the old Filton Airfield formerly in the parish of Patchway.
+Charlton Hayes was named after the village of Charlton, which was demolished in the late 1940s to make way for the Filton Airfield runway extension.
+The civil parish also includes part of the newer Brabazon development.

+Development and construction

 Planning permission was granted by South Gloucestershire Council in 2008 to build 2,200 homes for 6,000 residents.
-Charlton Hayes was named after the village of Charlton, which was demolished in the late 1940s to make way for the Filton Airfield runway extension.

-Development

-Charlton Hayes includes 1, 2, 3 and 4 bedroom homes, three car dealerships, a nursery, a primary school, care homes, and a new by-pass 'Hayes Way'.
-Hayes Way links A38 to Merlin Road and Highwood Road at the bottom of The Mall, Cribbs Causeway.
-The by-pass was designed to relieve congestion on Highwood Road, which is now restricted to public transport.
+The development includes 1, 2, 3 and 4 bedroom homes, three car dealerships, a nursery, a primary school, care homes, and a new bypass 'Hayes Way'.
 The development was funded by Bovis Homes who made a contribution to the Hayes Way construction.

-Construction

-Highwood Road controversially closed in October 2012 for a trial period.
-LED Road signs and threats of police enforcement to remove unauthorised traffic began in 2013.
-The Royal Mail used the roads from Hayes Way to relieve traffic on the Patchway Flyover.
-The old Benson Brothers Sites is now home to a police station for Avon and Somerset Police.
-The Vauxhall Dealer at the flyover bought a row of old houses and converted the area into a car park.
+The old Benson Brothers sites is now home to a police station for Avon and Somerset Police.
+The Vauxhall dealer at the flyover bought a row of old houses and converted the area into a car park.
 On 1 April 2023 Charlton Hayes became a civil parish, having been part of Patchway.

-Businesses

-A Ford dealership operates there.
-Other construction companies and housing associations are building houses.
-The airfield closure and new development will provide new routes for public transport linking the old road to Henbury and Southmead.

-Unitary Councillors
+Governance

 Charlton Hayes is part of the Charlton and Cribbs ward of South Gloucestershire Council.
 It is currently represented by one Labour and two Conservative Councillors: